Range of a function

 is a function from domain X to codomain Y. The yellow oval inside Y is the image of .
 Sometimes "range" refers to the image and sometimes to the codomain.

-Given two sets X and Y, a binary relation f between X and Y is a (total) function (from X to Y) if for every x in X there is exactly one y in Y such that f relates x to y.
-The sets X and Y are called domain and codomain of f, respectively.
-The image of f is then the subset of Y consisting of only those elements y of Y such that there is at least one x in X with f(x) = y.
+Given two sets X and Y, a binary relation f between X and Y is a function (from X to Y) if for every element x in X there is exactly one y in Y such that f relates x to y.
+The sets X and Y are called the domain and codomain of f, respectively.
+The image of the function f is the subset of Y consisting of only those elements y of Y such that there is at least one x in X with f(x) = y.

 As the term "range" can have different meanings, it is considered a good practice to define it the first time it is used in a textbook or article.
 Older books, when they use the word "range", tend to use it to mean what is now called the codomain.[1][2]
 More modern books, if they use the word "range" at all, generally use it to mean what is now called the image.[3]
 To avoid any confusion, a number of modern books don't use the word "range" at all.[4]